 By Billy Spicer – Guest Blogger

 Creating a digital classroom is essential to engaging students in learning for today’s YouTube generation.
 We all know the “one size fits all” approach does not work.
-Through the use of authentic tools that bring students personal choice in their reading journey, teachers can leverage technology to create a digital environment that engages students and families collaboratively, fosters personal growth, and provide quality content to frame an environment to build life long readers and learners.
+Through the use of authentic tools that bring students personal choice in their reading journey, teachers can leverage technology to create a digital classroom environment that engages students and families collaboratively, fosters personal growth, and provide quality content to frame an environment to build life long readers and learners.

 Full disclosure: student choice is messy!
 But here’s a secret: the messiness is proof you’re getting somewhere!
 You’re trying!
 I’m still tinkering, taking risks, and trying new ideas as well.
 But here’s what I have learned…